Noikoio/RegexBot/docs/modtools.md

 #### Kick
 * `"type": "kick"`
-* Usage: (*command*) (*user name or ID*) [*reason*] Removes the given user from the server the command was invoked in, and sends the reason, if any, to the server's audit log.
+* Usage: (*command*) (*user name or ID*) [*reason*] Removes the given user from the server the command was invoked in and sends the reason, if any, to the server's audit log.

 Additional behavior can be specified in its configuration:
 * forcereason (*boolean*) - Forces the reason to be specified if set to true.
 If none is specified, the action is not taken.
 Defaults to *false*.